-Rifleman Law & Mediation – Jeff D. Rifleman, Utah family law attorney and mediator serving Saratoga Springs, Eagle Mountain, Lehi, Bluffdale, and Utah County, with Wasatch Mountains sunset skyline background
+Rifleman Law & Mediation – Jeff D. Rifleman, Utah family law attorney and mediator serving Saratoga Springs, Eagle Mountain, Lehi, American Fork, Bluffdale, and Utah County, with Wasatch Mountains sunset skyline background

 Provo Divorce Lawyer & Child Custody Attorney

-Rifleman Law & Mediation represents clients in Provo and throughout Utah County in contested and uncontested divorce, custody and parent-time disputes, child support and alimony determinations, enforcement proceedings, and decree modifications.
+Rifleman Law & Mediation represents clients in Provo and throughout Utah County in contested and uncontested divorce, child custody and parent-time disputes, child support and alimony determinations, enforcement proceedings, and decree modifications.
 We focus on disciplined preparation, strategic planning, and orders that are clear, enforceable, and built for real-world circumstances.
+As a Provo divorce lawyer, Jeff D. Rifleman focuses on structured asset division, enforceable parenting plans, and litigation-ready preparation designed to withstand scrutiny in the Fourth District Court.

 Faced with Divorce in Provo?